a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/02. Arrays and Nested Arrays/README.txt

 The output is printed on the console, on a single line separated by space.
 First print the sum at the main diagonal, then the sum at the secondary diagonal.

+11. Equal Neighbors
+Write a function that finds the number of equal neighbor pairs inside a matrix of variable size and type (numbers or strings).
+The input comes as array of arrays, containing string elements (2D matrix of strings).
+The output is return value of your function.
+Save the number of equal pairs you find and return it.